 麻豆原创 student Denee虂 Lichtenberg

-Denee虂 Lichtenberg (Photo courtesy of 麻豆原创’s LM Lab)
+Denee虂 Lichtenberg (Photo courtesy of 麻豆原创’s KM Lab)

 Raised in Titusville, less than an hour away from 鲍颁贵鈥檚 main campus, Lichtenberg says she always knew she鈥檇 attend 麻豆原创, especially given the strength of its engineering programs.
 What she didn鈥檛 yet know was how far that decision would take her.